 Vet Tech Institute faculty members include:

 Dr. Sara Hurst earned both a B.S. in Animal Science and a Doctor of Veterinary Medicine degree from Texas A&M University, before going on active duty as a Captain with the U.S. Army Veterinary Corps.
 Stationed at West Point, NY, she was the official veterinarian for the U.S. Army Mascot Mules.
-Dr. Hurst then worked in private practice for 4 years in Texas before moving to the Pittsburgh area and joining the Vet Tech Institute faculty.
-Dr. Hurst and her husband own many pets, including 2 French Bulldogs, a cat, 3 horses, a cockatoo, an African grey parrot, a cockatiel, a panther chameleon, and a bearded dragon.
+Dr. Hurst then worked in private practice for four years in Texas before moving to the Pittsburgh area and joining the Vet Tech Institute faculty.
+Dr. Hurst and her husband own many pets, including a cat, a cockatoo, an African grey parrot, an Amazon parrot, a cockatiel, an axolotl, and a bearded dragon.

-Melissa Sowa, CVT,gathered a variety of experience after graduated from Vet Tech Institute in 2009.
+Melissa Sowa, C.V.T., has gathered various veterinary experiences after graduating from Vet Tech Institute in 2009.
 For four years, she was part of a 24/7- 365 practice that handled both emergencies and routine care.
-She then joined a fast-paced clinic that performed 30-to-40 surgeries per day; during her four years there, she completed her apprentice with AWDA and became a certifier and evaluator for SAR teams.
-Along the way, she has earned a B.S. from the University of Pittsburgh and a master’s degree in Industrial Organizational Psychology from Argosy University.
-She and her husband, Piet, live with their two German shepherds, Vader and Neo, and their cat, Isis.
-Melissa still finds time to teach dog classes, compete in dog sports, lead a unit on a search and rescue team, be a handler for K9 Vader and K9 Neo, and operate as a certifier for search-and-rescue k9 teams.
+Melissa then joined a fast-paced clinic that performed 30-to-40 surgeries per day; during her four years there, she completed her apprentice with AWDA and became a certifier and evaluator for S.A.R. teams.
+Along the way, she has earned a B.S. from the University of Pittsburgh and a master's degree in Industrial Organizational Psychology from Argosy University.
+She and her husband, Piet, live with their two German shepherds, Vader and Neo.
+Melissa still finds time to teach dog classes, compete in dog sports, and operate as a certifier for search-and-rescue k9 teams.

 We encourage students to live together at Penn Commons, which is a 5 minute walk away and is located in downtown Pittsburgh's historic cultural district.
 We have arranged for our students to receive preferred pricing at a discount to Penn Common's already affordable rates.
 Living with other Vet Tech Institute students at Penn Commons is a great way to have a stronger sense of community, shorten your commute, make close friends, and experience living on your own.